10 NBA Teams Without a Championship (2026 Update)

 Minnesota Timberwolves was established just before the 1988-1989 NBA season.
 Like any other expansion team, they struggled in the early years, but things started to change when Kevin Garnett joined them in 1995.

 They made their first appearance in 1996 and proceeded to make eight more straight postseason appearances until 2004.
 By then, they had made it to the Western Conference Finals but unfortunately lost six games to the Lakers.
-The team became a massive success among the fans, but they have been among the bottom teams in the NBA for a long time.
+The team became a massive success among the fans, and they returned to the Western Conference Finals in 2024 and 2025, but they are still waiting for their first NBA Finals appearance.

 New Orleans Pelicans

-The New Orleans franchise has not been around for long as it was started in 2013.
-They were initially established as New Orleans in 2002 as the New Orleans Hornets but changed to New Orleans Pelicans in 2012.
-They have played in sixteen seasons, but they are yet to appear in the NBA finals.
+The New Orleans franchise has been around since 2002, when it began as the New Orleans Hornets, and changed to New Orleans Pelicans before the 2013-2014 season.
+They are yet to appear in the NBA finals.

-The team has fought to hold on to their stars like Anthony Davis and Chris Paul, but they have added Zion Williamson to the team.
-Maybe he was the missing piece to their championship.
+The team has fought to hold on to their stars like Anthony Davis and Chris Paul, and they have tried to build around Zion Williamson.
+Maybe he can still be the missing piece to their championship.
 With such players, they might make it to the finals within no time.

 Utah Jazz

-Utah Jazz was the first team to play in the NBA, where they played for five seasons before shifting to Salt Lake City in 1979.
-In the 1983-1984 season, they made twenty consecutive appearances in the postseason.
+Utah Jazz began as the New Orleans Jazz in 1974 and played there for five seasons before shifting to Salt Lake City in 1979.
+Starting in the 1983-1984 season, they made twenty consecutive appearances in the postseason.

 Related Read: All 30 NBA Team Logos and a Bit of History